LaurenAnderson97/SML209-18/index.md

 <h1>Welcome French Learners</h1>
-<p> Looking to learn French as a begineer?
+<p> Looking to learn French as a beginneer?
 This website is designed to provide an insight to the French language.

  <h3> Three fabulous reasons to use this site </h3>